AgenttiX/freeradius-letsencrypt/README.md

     (may not be the case with a manually approved Active Directory certificate):
     `openssl pkcs12 -in RADIUS_SERVER.pfx -nokeys -out cert.pem`
 - Place the files in e.g. `/etc/freeradius/3.0/certs/`
+  - Ensure that the files have the same ownership and permissions as the other files in the directory, e.g. with `chown freerad:freerad /etc/freeradius/3.0/certs/*` and `chmod 600 /etc/freeradius/3.0/certs/privkey.pem`.

 If you get the error 2148204809 or 0x800B0109, ensure that the server certificate is signed by the correct CA.